Roopraj591/Terra-Buchi/README.md

 - Smart contract interaction for minting NFTs.
 - Phaser.js-powered game mechanics.
 - Deployed on Firebase Hosting and Functions.
+- Used pyodide to use the HeatOfMixingCalculator.py in the frontend

 ## Tech Stack
 - **Frontend**: HTML, CSS, JavaScript, Phaser.js